Use login app in external HTML pages¶

 Make sure

-make install
+make dist

-is done in Chaise.- This will create the
+are done in Chaise.- This will create the

 dist

-folder in your specified build target (by default it’s/var/www/html/chaise
+folder in your specified build target (by default, it’s/var/www/html/chaise

 ). - It will also generate the